Paralanguage: Sighs

 A sigh is a kind of paralinguistic respiration in the form of a deep and especially audible, single exhalation of air out of the mouth or nose, that humans use to communicate emotion.
 It is a voiced pharyngeal fricative, sometimes associated with a guttural glottal breath exuded in a low tone.
 It often arises from a negative emotion, such as dismay, dissatisfaction, boredom, or futility.
 A sigh can also arise from positive emotions such as relief, particularly in response to some negative situation ending or being avoided.
 Like a gasp, a yawn, or a moan, a sigh is often an automatic and unintentional act.

 Scientific studies show that babies sigh after 50 to 100 breaths.
 This serves to improve the mechanical properties of lung tissue, and it also helps babies to develop a regular breathing rhythm.
 Behaviors equivalent to sighing have also been observed in animals such as dogs, monkeys, and horses.

 In text messages and internet chat rooms, or in comic books, a sigh is usually represented with the word itself, 'sigh', possibly within asterisks, *sigh*.

 Sighing is also a reflex, governed by a few neurons.

 Moans and groans

-Moaning and groaning both refer to an extended sound emanating from the throat, which is typically made by engaging in sexual activity.
-Moans and groans are also noises traditionally associated with ghosts, and their supposed experience of suffering in the afterlife.
-Moans and groans are also used to indicate pain, and are sometimes used to indicate displeasure.
+Moans and groans are both extended sounds emanating from the throat, typically indicating pain, and occasionally displeasure.
+Moans and groans are also made while engaging in sexual activity.
+Moaning and groaning is additionally traditionally associated with ghosts, and their supposed experience of suffering in the afterlife.